 Paperform costs $20 a month (get 10% off with this link) and they have recently expanded their automating capabilities.
 Now, with over 3,000 integrations and built-in automation features, you can put previous manual processes on autopilot – upload files, automate receipt and tax invoices and even set up a phone call after form submission.

 You can either use button to open a payment page:

-Good – very powerful forms that can be used for price estimates, quizzes and as well as scheduling and taking payments
+Good – Limitless, powerful forms that can be used for price estimates, quizzes and as well as scheduling and taking payments